Selecting a Pressure Washer

 Other cool things to look at

 You won't find these tools in stores, but another often overlooked, but extremely important aspect of using a pressure washer, is safety.
-We sell an Australian designed and made waterproof lead protector, so if you're working around water like we mostly are, you can be sure you won't zap yourself with this very nifty tool.
+We can reccomend an Australian designed and made waterproof lead protector, so if you're working around water like we mostly are, you can be sure you won't zap yourself with this very nifty tool.
 Click here to check it out.

 We also like to use the handy Hose Slides around our tyres when using a pressure washer, the triangle shape fits under the front tyres with a rounded front edge so the hose doesn't get caught up around them when in use.